 We operate in rapidly changing and competitive industries and our projections are subject to the risks and assumptions made by our management with respect to these industries.
 Operating results are difficult to forecast as they generally depend on our assessment of the timing of adoption of our current and future products and services, which is uncertain.
-Furthermore, as we invest in the continued development of new businesses that have yet to achieve significant commercial success, whether because of competition or otherwise, we may not recover the often substantial up-front costs of developing and marketing those products and services are viewed by reductions in customer or partner demand as a result of a number of factors which may be difficult to predict.
+Furthermore, as we invest in the continued development of new businesses that have yet to achieve significant commercial success, whether because of competition or otherwise, we may not recover the often substantial up-front costs of developing and marketing those products and services or recover the opportunity cost of diverting management and financial resources away from other products or services.
+Additionally, our business may be affected by reductions in customer or partner demand as a result of a number of factors which may be difficult to predict.
 Similarly, our assumptions and expectations with respect to margins and the pricing of our products and services may not prove to be accurate as a result of competitive pressures or customer or partner demands.
 This may result in decreased revenue, and we may be unable to adopt measures in a timely manner to compensate for any unexpected shortfall in revenue.
-This inability could cause our operating results in a given quarter or year to be higher or lower than of the racial position.
+This inability could cause our operating results in a given quarter or year to be higher or lower than expected.
+Any failure to achieve our projected operating results could harm the trading price of our securities and our financial position.